cryp2knight/pinoy-sweldo/README.md

 ```

 ## TODO
-> Write unit tests
+- Write unit tests

-> Other classification for contributions
+- Other classification for contributions

+- Create object for employee